 The Smoky Mountains are an area that has been on our travel radar for years.
 We have made visits to the Rocky and Ozark ranges, but the Appalachians have always been another trip away.
-When we finally made our way there, we wanted to be sure to experience as much as possible.
-Using Gatlinburg for a home base, we had multiple excursions planned inside the national park.
+When we finally made our way there, we wanted to experience as much as possible.
+Using Gatlinburg as a home base, we had multiple excursions planned inside the national park.
 Climbing Clingmans Dome was one of those visits.

 At a height of 6,643 feet, Clingmans Dome is the highest peak along the Appalachian Trail.
 It also happens to be the highest point in Tennessee.
 After driving the seven-mile access road, we came to the start of the trail.
 With another 300 feet of elevation to gain, we knew it would be quite a hike.
-A stream of visitors were headed up in front of us, with some obviously being accomplished hikers.
-The trail upwards is paved, so the half mile hike wasn’t rugged.
+A stream of visitors was headed up in front of us, with some being accomplished hikers.
+The trail upwards is paved, so the half-mile hike wasn’t rugged.
 There are a few resting stops along the way, which were found handy by quite a few of the visitors.
-As we were climbing Clingmans Dome, the parking lot was becoming just a speck below us.
+As we climbed Clingmans Dome, the parking lot was becoming just a speck below us.

 Climbing Clingmans Dome

 Once we reached the top of the trail, we came to the long- spiral ramp that leads to the observation platform.
 The ramp adds another 375 feet to the hike, but beats a steep staircase.
 As we made our way up, we began seeing the landscape from a new perspective.

 Our Prize is in Sight

 The trees had towered over us during our hike.
 Now we began gaining altitude on them.
 The change allowed us to observe the various levels of the canopy.
 Built in the post-World War II era, this platform was designed to accommodate the growing crowds of tourists.
 The tower design allows 360-degree views of the surrounding horizon.
 Construction was completed in the fall of 1959, for $57,000.